dirkaaa/task-app/documentation.md

 - Create a DTO class for the User model class.
 It should contain all User fields except password.
 Use it when sending User details through Rest endpoints.
 Update the related test, service and controller methods.

+- Create a Priority Enum. it should contain "LOW", "BASIC", "HIGH" and "CRITICAL" values.
+Add this as a property to the Task entity.
+Store its value as an ordinal in the db.
+Make it possible to use it to filter and sort tasks (add it to ALLOWED_SORT_FIELDS). update all related service methods and test cases.
+Create new test cases to test filtering and sorting with this property.
+Create Priority.ts and update Task.ts in a similar manner.
+In the editTask component, make it possible to edit this property.
+In taskList component, make it possible to filter and sort by priority.
+Also show the value of this field in the mat-table below.

 #### documentation:

 - In documentation.md, write documentation for authentication, user and task related endpoints, similar to the one I already wrote about the login endpoint.